 Table of Contents Hide

 For several years its popularity has increased as technology developed and consumer behavior changed.
-The global pandemic of 2020 accelerated the rise of eCommerce to a speed and a level which could not have been predicted the year before.
+The global pandemic of 2020 accelerated the rise of eCommerce to a speed and a level that could not have been predicted the year before.

-Others, such as WooCommerce, require you to do a fair amount of technical work in setting up, running and customizing your storefront.
-In the second category you’ll have much more control over how you present yourself to the search engine crawlers (primarily Google of course).
+Others, such as WooCommerce, require you to do a fair amount of technical work in setting up, running, and customizing your storefront.
+In the second category, you’ll have much more control over how you present yourself to the search engine crawlers (primarily Google of course).

-Of the myriad platforms available, Shopify has established its place at head of the pack.
+Of the myriad platforms available, Shopify has established its place at the head of the pack.
 In fact, although it might not yet have spawned a verb in the way Google has done, for increasing numbers of businesses and consumers Shopify is virtually synonymous with eCommerce.